erinburba/ib-interview-fsm/docs/external_functions.md

 # External Functions
-A brief description of external functions called by my program.
+Documentation of the pseudocode functions used in my program.
+Noting their names, signatures, occurrences, and the functions they represent.

 ...